Acfeiln/maplestorymath/index.md

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

 First things first: this site is messy.
-It is basically an extended scratch journal.
-For now, it is for me to doodle as I learn GitHub Pages.
+It's basically an extended scratch journal.
+For now, it's for me to doodle as I learn GitHub Pages.
 Eventually, this will have a blog-like format with links to posts, but for now I'm just going to write something.

 ## 3 Line Epic is Cheaper?